Volunteer All-Star Program

 As a way of honoring those who give so much to Atlanta Track Club, we instituted the Atlanta Track Club All-Star Volunteer Program in 2005.
 An All-Star Volunteer is any individual who volunteers with us 10 or more times in a year.
 Each All-Star receives a special gift and recognition at the Grand Prix Finale & Volunteer Awards Breakfast at the end of the year.
 It is never too late to join the elite ranks.
 Simply sign up for our newsletter and start volunteering!

-In 2016, Atlanta Track Club has proudly named 229 All-Star award winners, pictured above!
+In 2020, an unprecedented year, Atlanta Track Club has proudly named the following All-Star award winners!
+While volunteer opportunities were hard to come by these volunteers were still able to volunteer 5 or more times.
 Click below for a complete listing of All-Star award winners by year.

 Volunteer of the Year Awards

 We are looking forward to the return of Volunteer of the Year awards in 2020!